who's aligned?

 No measures taken or commitments made to link supply chain transparency to membership requirements.

-Sustainable Apparel Coalition (SAC)
+previously known as Sustainable Apparel Coalition (SAC)

 No measures taken or commitments made to link supply chain transparency to membership requirements.